Skip to main content

 Meet Aria.
 Your home, your devices, finally working together.

-A private AI that runs your smart home through one dashboard — every device you already own, in one place.
+A private AI that runs your smart home — one dashboard, one voice, one family calendar.
+Every device you already own, and everyone who lives with them.

-Aria dashboard showing all six house cameras streaming live in one view
+Aria dashboard showing the house cameras streaming live in one view

 Aria is a private AI built to run your smart home through one simple dashboard.
-Control the devices you already own — lights, locks, thermostats, cameras, whole-home audio, and alarm systems — all in one place.
+Control the devices you already own — lights, locks, thermostats, cameras, and whole-home audio — all in one place, with read-only status from the alarm panel you already own.

-Aria learns your routines, automates daily tasks and routines with a single tap, and sends helpful alerts when something needs attention.
+Aria learns your routines, automates daily tasks with a single tap, and sends helpful alerts when something needs attention.
+And she's grown since we launched her: she now runs the family calendar, answers out loud, and fixes her own hiccups — usually before you notice them.

 No rip-and-replace upgrades or renovation.
 No expensive proprietary systems.
 Aria works with the technology already in your home, runs locally on your own hardware for privacy and reliability, and is installed and supported by someone you know and can actually reach.